QUICK TRAIL FACTS

 - Trail Mileage: ~7 miles in network

-- Sights: abandoned farm houses, sweeping meadows, campground, old cemetery
+- Sights: abandoned farm houses, sweeping meadows, campground, old cemeteries

 This is a magical place.
-I am breaking my rules here a bit because you can’t get here by foot!
-You have to boat here on your own, or go for a short ferry ride across the river from downtown Richmond (it takes about 30 seconds to cross).
-It’s $8 for a day pass.
+Most people travel to the island via a short ferry ride across the river from downtown Richmond (it takes about 30 seconds to cross).
+It’s $8 for an adult day pass; young children are free.
 The island, which is managed by the state, is open from May 1 to the end of October.
-I also didn’t map the trails because I was with my very slow nieces (ages 2 and 4) and we didn’t walk more than a mile.

-I visited here the first weekend in October, 2015, and I fell in love, like so many visitors have done before me.
-There are abandoned farm houses (the island was deserted in the 1930s), a long and well-documented history with lots of tragic stories, sweeping meadows, a bucolic campground, a cemetery (maybe more than one?), about seven miles of walking on trails and on the old main road, stillness and quiet.
-You can also borrow one of the island bicycles and even a canoe/kayak, I believe.
-The island is four miles long, 2,019 acres, .5 miles wide, and has freshwater tidal flats.
+I visited here the first weekend in October, 2015, (and again in July, 2020) and fell in love, like so many visitors have done before me.
+There are abandoned farm houses (the island was deserted in the 1930s), a long and well-documented history with lots of tragic stories, sweeping meadows, a bucolic campground, a cemeteries, about seven miles of walking on trails and dirt road, and lots of wildlife (we saw baby turkey.
+You can also rent one of the island bicycles and even a canoe/kayak.
+The island is four miles long, 2,019 acres, .5- to .75-miles wide, and has freshwater tidal flats.
+There are at least two small ponds.
 Its biggest population reached 100 people in 1860.

 Definitely don’t miss this spot!
 The ferry runs several times a day and you need to make a reservation.